How can we find Arthur Ransome’s locations? Discover the maps in any of the editions of ‘The Making of Swallows and Amazons’ available on line

 The Arthur Ransome Society is Britain’s second biggest literary society with over 1,000 members and branches in Australia, New Zealand, USA and Canada.
 There are six regional committees in the UK: Scotland, Northern, Midland, Eastern, Southern and Southwest.
 The society offers grants for young members to travel and participate in Ransome-ish activities.
 It produces three different journals while keeping a book stall and extensive library.
 TARS is associated with The Arthur Ransome Trust, the Nancy Blackett Trust and the Arthur Ransome Club of Japan, along with Amazon Publications Ltd who publish original books and reprint works connected with Ransome.
 Please click here for membership enquires.

 The 2016 movie ‘Swallows and Amazons’ won the New York International Children’s Film Festival, Seattle International Film Festival’s Films4Families Youth Jury Award and is distributed in the US by Samuel Goldwyn Meyer.
-Made on location in Cumbria and Yorkshire, it stars Kelly Macdonald, Rafe Spall and Andrew Scott and is available on DVD.
-StudioCanal have a trailer you can watch here.
+Made on location in Cumbria and Yorkshire, it is available on DVD.
+StudioCanal have a trailer you can watch here

 Click here for the website for Swallows and Amazons

-The original film ‘Swallows & Amazons’ (1974) is often screened at summer festivals as it is one of the few movies that can be shown to the public outdoors.
+The original film ‘Swallows & Amazons’ (1974) is one of the few movies that can be shown to the public outdoors and is often screened at summer festivals.

 Picturehouse cinemas enable the re-mastered version of ‘Swallows & Amazons’ (1974) to be used as a charity fundraiser.
 Request a screening at your local cinema and take along your local church or sailing club!